-The program has strong ties with health services researchers throughout the College of Medicine and Fletcher Allen Health Care.
+The program has strong ties with health services researchers throughout the College of Medicine and The University of Vermont Medical Center.
 It is well connected with innovative work underway in the State of Vermont to restructure primary health care delivery systems and utilize comprehensive health information systems for quality improvement and research.

 Departmental resources include consultation on research design and methods, human subjects review issues, and data analysis and reporting.
 Faculty members have experience with external research funding.

 Faculty research in the Department is focused on clinical care issues primarily, and some faculty have concentrated their efforts on community and population health issues.
 Research activity in both areas is stimulated by multiple factors in a rapidly changing health care and population health environment, including: